 Another important dimension of CSR is the ethical responsibility.
 Other examples are human rights, labor rights and corruption.
 When a company works actively with some of the mentioned parts, they are addressing their Corporate Social Responsibilities.
 In other words, they are developing their business models to align with a more sustainable world.

 The environmental responsibility regards how a company works with the environment.
 For instance, a goal could be to reassure that the business has as little impact on the environment as possible.
 This can be achieved by reducing the greenhouse gas emissions.
 Another aspect considers the ability to avoid hazardous chemicals in any kind of production.
 Or reviewing every section of a products transportation.
-This is because the transportation can be responsible for high emissions as well.
+Since transport contributes to high emissions as well.

 The financial responsibility is about the company’s way of doing business.
 Naturally, it is crucial for the business to be profitable to enable social and environmental responsibility.
 Corruption is a common issue within this subject.